Click here for a list of NCDD State Delegates

 The purpose of State Delegate Program is three-fold.
 First, the College, through the new delegates will achieve a more representative body of lawyers who have chosen to represent citizens accused of DUI/DWI.
 Second, through the knowledge and experiences of the delegates, the College curriculum planners can target special problem areas particular to certain areas of science and specific jurisdictions, and thereafter, work to remedy and/or improve them. .

 Delegates will be expected to attend at lease one NCDD sponsored Seminar per year.
 State Delegates attending an NCDD seminar will act as hosts, assisting the Regents and Fellows, at seminar receptions and dinners.
 Delegates are required to file bi-annual status reports for review by the Board of Regents.
 Delegates are also responsible to make sure that the laws in their respective state remain updated on the NCDD website as well as help with the posting of briefs and transcripts on the NCDD Virtual Library.

 Initially, one delegate will be chosen from each state.
-The term will be two years and will be staggered.
+The term will be three years and will be staggered.
 In the future, the College may have more than one delegate per state where the exact number of delegates would be based on population and/or geography.

 The College has established several new committees that the delegates will be assigned to to further their respective missions, i.e., delegates, legislative, administrative license revocation, FST’s, Intoxilyzer, Datamaster, Drager, blood, urine, expert, amicus, strike force, etc., etc. Moreover, after receiving authorization, delegates will be expected to function as College Ambassadors to welcome and assist new College members from their respective jurisdictions.